dustyturner/text-search-tool/theory.md

 Once we have a set of numerical embedding vectors, we can compare them using a number of techniques familar to anybody that has learned any co-ordinate geometry or multivariate calculus.
 The two most commonly used are euclidean distance and cosine similarity:

 * Euclidean distance:
-    The euclidean distance is the length of the line that can be drawn between the two co-ordinate points of our vectors.
+    This is the length of the line that can be drawn between the two co-ordinate points of our vectors.
 The more similar the values in each vector, the closer they will be together and the lower their euclidean distance will be.
 Simple!

 * Cosine Similarity:
     The cosine similarity is the magnitude of the angle between our two vectors - effectively measuring the similarity of the direction they both point in.
 Much like with euclidean distance, the cosine similarity will be smaller the more similar the values in each vector are.
 Unlike euclidean distance, cosine similarity ignores the magnitude of each vector, and so both vectors can have very different values, and still have a very low cosine similarity provided they point in similar directions.